kmsmith137/ch_frb_l1/MANUAL.md

     ./ch-frb-l1  \
        l1_configs/l1_example3.yaml  \
        rfi_configs/rfi_placeholder.json  \
-       bonsai_configs/bonsai_noups_nbeta1.txt  \
+       /data/bonsai_configs/bonsai_production_noups_nbeta1_v2.hdf5  \
        l1b_config_placeholder
     ```
     It may take around 30 seconds for all threads and processes to start!
     Before going on to the next step, you should wait until messages of the
     form "toy-l1b.py: starting..." appear.

+    Note: On frb-compute-1 and the other CHIME nodes, the bonsai "production" HDF5 files have
+    been precomputed for convenience, and are kept in `/data/bonsai_configs`.
+This is why
+    we were able to skip the step of computing the .hdf5 file
+    from `bonsai_configs/bonsai_production_noups_nbeta1_v2.txt`.

   - On **frb-compute-0**, start the L0 simulator:
     ```
-    ./ch-frb-simulate-l0 l0_configs/l0_example3.yaml 300
+    ./ch-frb-simulate-l0 l0_configs/l0_example3.yaml 1200
     ```
-    This simulates 300 seconds of data.
+    This simulates 20 minutes of data.
 If you switch back to the L1 server window,
     you'll see some incremental output every 10 seconds or so, as coarse-grained triggers
     are received by the toy-l1b processes.

   - When the simulation ends (after 5 minutes), the toy-l1b processes will write
     their trigger plots (toy_l1b_beam*.png).
-These will be large files (4000-by-4000 pixels)!
+These will be large files (20000-by-4000 pixels)!
-    You'll see some false positive events at low DM near the beginning of the simulation.
-    As noted at the beginning of this manual, this is a technical issue in the bonsai code
-    which we're working on next!

 **Notes on the two-node backend:**